Thursday May 30, 2019

 How can I implement keyword optimization?

 Now you know what the deal is with keywords.
 But how do you actually go about keyword optimizing?
-Here are 4 basic steps to get started.
+Here are 4 basic steps to get started in keyword optimization.
+By going through these 4 steps, you are able to establish a content advertising strategy which you can use later on.

 1. Hone in on a few keywords (not 50).